openstack-infra/puppet-jenkins/README.md

-# OpenStack Jenkins Module
+# This repo has moved to OpenDev

-This module installs and configures Jenkins
+It can now be found at [https://opendev.org/opendev/puppet-jenkins](https://opendev.org/opendev/puppet-jenkins)